 I don’t often do a book review, but when I do… No seriously, I don’t, especially for technology books.
 In some cases they are out of date before the milk in my fridge has made a spirited effort to turn into cheese.
 But some, and I admit not many, are not only great books but also weather quite well.
-This is just such a book.
 Although focused on Android games, it is actually a solid grounding in games development in general.
 They will teach you things that you miss out on if you use a games development engine like Unity.
 It also employs great object orientated design practices.
 Even if you have no intention of developing a game from scratch you should still read this book.

 Beginning Android Games is not a beginners book